SimonScapan/AuntElisa/backend/chatbot/README.md

-# Seq2Seq Models
+# Overview of the approaches
 Here you are able to read a short description about the two different training files and how to use the different models.
+Please note that you have to use a file with pretrained word embeddings if you want to run the training.py file of model_0 or model_2.
+This files supports the training and leads to usable results after a smaller ammount of training epochs.
+Therefor you have to download [this file](https://www.kaggle.com/watts2/glove6b50dtxt/download) and put it into the chatbot/data directory.

+## Model 0
+This model is created by connecting the different layers manually.
+This did not work well as we were not able to connect the layers the right way after a long debugging session.
+The result is that the model looks like it is training based on the data but it actually does not train any weights.
+That is why we are not able to provide a working model here.
+Anyway we want to show this approach to follow the development of the project.

+As this approach did not work, the code still looks very similar to the paper it is based on (There was no additional benefit on improving and granularly commenting the code)

+Cronologically this model was made and used after model_1.
+But we ended up with the opinion to store it as model_0 because it did not led to any usable results.

 ## Model 1
 While training this model, we reached negative probabilities.
 So we had to stop th training after epoche 29.
 More informations about this approach are documented in the project report.